-Many musicians are put off “Going Digital” because they don’t know how they will get their music into a digital display system – ie a tablet or laptop.
+“Going Digital” has so many advantages over paper but one of the most common questions we are asked is “How do I get my music into a digital display system?”
+“I want to use Power Music on my iPad, tablet or laptop, so how do I get my music?”
 This article describes three ways to get your music into Power Music and start taking advantage of using electronic music display.

 In the blog post, we will take a look at:

 - PDF files